ServiceStack/servicestack.net/MyApp/_posts/2025-02-11_text-to-blazor.md

 }
 ```

-So if no longer want the code regeneration to update the DB Migration for it, you can just remove it
+So if you no longer want the code regeneration to update the DB Migration for it, you can just remove it
 from the Config.

 ## Customize Data Models